Updated: Nov 27, 2022

 When being vegan, this is something to consider because it's an animal product.
 However, I wonder if vegans are aware of this.
 This is why I research as much as possible, choose to shop the grocery store's perimeter, shop local when I can, grow what I can, and hunt to harvest my own meat.

 In tribal days, men would harvest animals while women would gather berries and plants.
 That was their life and job... spend time with family, harvest food, and celebrate their harvests together at the end of the day.
 Believe it or not, there are still tribes today that operate in that manner.
 I recently listened to a podcast that went into depth on the Hadza Tribe in Africa and how their diet consisted primarily of animal fats.
 They seldom ate tubers or vegetables.
 It was a very interesting listen as it pointed out their optimal brain and bodily health function for primarily eating animal fats.
-I couldn't get the exact link for the Podcast, but if you click here or on the image below, it'll bring you to the Podcast, and you can search the title, "Best of Series - Diet & Lifestyle of the Hadza Tribe."
+I couldn't get the exact link for the Podcast, but if you can search for the Podcast title, "Best of Series - Diet & Lifestyle of the Hadza Tribe" by Dr. Mercola.

 Having competed in pageants for seven years, I had tried about every diet you could imagine.
 But none of them worked.
 On the contrary, they left me feeling worse than when I started, I was constantly hungry, and as soon as I went back to eating normal, the weight reappeared.
 It wasn't until I started eating a 100% whole foods diet that I felt fully satiated.
 That diet consisted of meat, whole dairy, veggies, whole grains, nuts, and maple syrup and honey for sweeteners.
 In addition, I avoid processed and artificial anything, which is terrible for you.